 Honor your father and your mother.

 Dream lovers are rarely celebrities.
-They may not dress with style, speak with ease, frequent the 'right places,' or know 'important' people.
-They may even embarrass you with a home-town peculiarity you think you've outgrown.
+They may not dress with style, speak skilfully, frequent cool spots or hang with cool people.
+They may even embarrass rising stars with quaint mannerisms they think they've outgrown.

-But don't forget your start.
-Remember the ones who supported you spiritually, materially or emotionally when you were without means.
+Actors, models and talent for Christ: No matter the quirks, remember your start.
+Remember the ones who supported you spiritually, materially and emotionally when you began.
 Give them loyalty, credit and glory.
-Invite them to your Awards Banquets.
+Invite them to premieres and big parties.

-God will honor you when you honor your start.
+God honors you when you honor your start.

 P.S.
-To read the other devotions in this series, please see the God's Ten Commandments For Hollywood series.
+To read the other devotions in this series, please see the Command Performances For Hollywood series.